Throwback Thursday to Damian Lewis in A Touch of Frost

 Before he hit the big time in cable TV, Damian did some smaller, lesser known roles in British television.
 The role of Adam Weston in a feature-length episode of mystery drama Touch of Frost may not be a role that Damian is particularly proud of, given how disdainfully he spoke of it at the NY Times Talk in May 2014.

 Nonetheless, I’d say the role begs remembering, if, for nothing else, to give us a picture of Damian at 25.
 According to Damian, roles such as this one were the few available to British actors in television in 1996.
 It was either Merchant-Ivory-esque period drama or stories of the struggles of the underclass left in the wake of Thatcherism, both “classes” of roles Damian would have been uniquely qualified to play, but only later.
-First, he had to build up a resume with things like Touch of Frost.
+First, he had to build up a resume with things like A Touch of Frost.
 So here’s Damian at 25, a Shakespearean trained thespian and, they ask him to get down to his skivvies.
 Okay, he’s still doing parts that get him into his skivvies some 20 years later, but, hey, who’s counting.
 As Bobby Axelrod would say:

 Those who can, do.